johnquiet/benedictus-prayer-app/README.md

 Benedictus is a prayer app that allows the user to pray along with various prayer recordings, save prayers to favorites for easy access, and set reminders to pray.

 This is the first complete mobile application that I have developed, so I wanted to showcase the code and a demo in a public repository.
-Please watch the demo video if you would like to get a better idea of what the app does!
+Please watch the demo video and turn the sound on if you would like to get a better idea of what the app does!

 # Demo